GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 The basic process is:

 ABAP Data
     ↓
 Form Interface
     ↓
 Adobe Form
     ↓
 PDF Output

-The ABAP program provides the data the Adobe Form is used to design the document and the final result is generated as a PDF.
+The ABAP program provides the data, the Form Interface passes the data to the Adobe Form, and the Adobe Form is used to create the final PDF document.

 What I Learned

-While working on this project, i practiced:
+While working on this project, I practiced:

 Creating an Adobe Form
 Creating a Form Interface